5 SEO Truths for 2025

-Today, I’ll focus on what you need to consider if you are serious about gaining ranking over time.
+Today, I’ll focus on what you need to consider if you’re serious about gaining rankings over time.
 I’ll also include links to other resources and articles for more reading.

-SEO is one of the primary topics that those with websites struggle with the most.
-Unfortunately, I don’t see that changing in the year ahead.
+SEO is one of those things that website owners struggle with the most.
 First, they ask how they can rank, which requires me to explain what is necessary to attain their desired rankings.
-I then become their “Debbie Downer.”
+I then became their “Debbie Downer.”

 How Do I Get “Top 10” Search Engine Rankings?

 Chances are, for most, that will never happen.
-Yeah, it can happen, but the work, cost, and time required to accomplish a top-10 ranking is something only a rare few can make happen.
+Yeah, it can happen, but the work, cost, and time required to accomplish it and maintain a top-10 ranking is something only a rare few can make happen.
+It’s tough for us little guys.

-By the end of this conversation, the person I am speaking with is usually demoralized now that they know what is required.
-And in most cases, they do not follow the advice provided.
+By the end of this conversation, the person I’m speaking with is usually demoralized now that they know what’s required.
+And in most cases, they do not follow all the advice provided.

-The time and effort needed and the challenge to be embraced for any hope of getting top rankings is nothing less than overwhelming.
+The time and effort needed, along with the challenge to be embraced, for any hope of getting top rankings is nothing less than overwhelming.
 I get it.
+Who has that kind of time?

 You’ve heard that phrase, “there’s no such thing as a free lunch?”
-But, boy, does that apply to search rankings.
+Boy, does that apply to search rankings.
+You have to work for every morsel.

 While “free” listings don’t cost you anything like PPC (Pay Per Click) advertising does, “Top 10” is almost impossible to attain.
-That’s right; I said it — almost impossible.
+That’s right; I said it — nearly impossible.

 Search Engine Reality vs. Hype…

 Have you noticed that there is even less available real estate “above the fold” for organic rankings?
-This is due to more ad blocks than ever.
+This is due to more ad-block areas than ever.
 That’s how Google makes its money.

 You want to be seen without scrolling — that’s called “above the fold.”
 The rest are below the fold.

 If hundreds or thousands of sites all want to pull on the top page for the same terms you do, how can you rise above them all?
 You have to be the best.
-You have to do what is necessary to be perceived as the cream of the crop.
+You have to do what is necessary to be perceived as the best.

 That means being better than the sites already owning those positions.
-That’s an arduous climb because many big brands own those slots.
-This leaves us, little guys, at a considerable disadvantage.
+It’s an arduous climb because many big brands own those slots, leaving us little guys at a considerable disadvantage.

 Your competitors probably desire those positions as much as you do.
-So, what will make the difference if we put desire aside?
-Think long-game.
+How can you make a difference?
+Think long game.

 Making the Right Choices and Taking Action